What is penalty APR and how do you avoid it?

 The penalty APR is usually a predetermined rate you can find in a card’s terms and conditions.
 Factors like your credit card balance and your credit score don’t typically determine the penalty APR.

 Most credit card issuers limit their penalty APRs, but the limit is often a whopping 29.99 percent.
-That rate is substantially higher than the average credit card APR, which is around 20 percent, and almost certainly a lot higher than your standard APR.
+That rate is substantially higher than the average credit card APR, which is currently a bit over 20 percent, and almost certainly a lot higher than your standard APR.

 You may also be on the hook for late payment or other fees.